 Advent: December 1

 Every single year, I am reminded of how deeply I need the hope of Advent.
-And this year, even with the expectant joy of a baby girl joining us soon, I have still realized how much I need the hope of Advent.
+And this year, even with the most precious, long-awaited gift of our baby girl, I have still never needed the hope of Advent more.

-From the worst news we seemed to keep hearing in 2023 to the best news of our family growing, the past two years have repeatedly shown me that there is no better news than the coming of Christ.
+From years of waiting for a baby to even the absolute best year of welcoming this beloved baby, the past few years have repeatedly shown me that there is no better news than the coming of Christ.
 Advent gives us hope for days with no tragedy and no pain, the hope of reuniting with the babies we never got to hold and the loved ones we greatly miss, and the hope of no phone calls with bad news.
-At the same time, Advent gives us hope for days even better than the ones we dream of: the first time we hear a baby's heartbeat, the first moment we feel our baby's kicks, and what feels like the first time we've heard good news from the doctor.
+At the same time, Advent gives us hope for days that surpass our very best: for days even better than when we hold our long-awaited baby for the first time, see that baby giggle, and hear that little voice say, "Mama!"

-Only a year filled with both so much joy and so much fear could have taught me of the deep gift of Advent.
+Only a year filled with so much joy after a couple years filled with so much heartache could have taught me of the deep gift of Advent.
 Christ's coming gives us hope for the worst days, the best days, and every single day in between.
 This is not just good news for December days when halls are decked and garland is hung, but for every second in the life of a believer: because Advent means that Jesus is with us.

 Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel (which means, God with us). – Matthew 1:23